 After reviewing your application and the response from the children's aid society, the CFSRB will either make a decision based on the written material or schedule a hearing.

-At the pre-hearing, the CFSRB will offer the parties an opportunity to participate in settlement facilitation, a type of mediation.
-Settlement facilitation is an opportunity for the parties to try to resolve the issues with the support of a neutral facilitator.
+At the pre-hearing, the CFSRB will offer the parties an opportunity to participate in mediation.
+Mediation is an opportunity for the parties to try to resolve the issues with the support of a neutral facilitator.

-Settlement facilitation is voluntary.
-The goal of settlement facilitation is to help the two sides reach an agreement that resolves the issues in the application.
+Mediation is voluntary.
+The goal of mediation is to help the two sides reach an agreement that resolves the issues in the application.
 Both sides will have an opportunity to tell the member what happened and what they would like to see done about it.

-If the parties do not agree to participate in settlement facilitation or if settlement facilitation takes place but no agreement is reached, a member will do the following at a pre-hearing conference:
+If the parties do not agree to participate in mediation or if mediation takes place but no agreement is reached, a member may do the following to help the parties prepare for the hearing:

 - define the issues